1. Why a private counselor

 5. When should our family begin meeting with a counselor?

-While there is no perfect time to begin working with an independent counselor, we find most families begin second semester of sophomore year with a brief planning meeting to help chart an academic course and discuss testing options for junior year.
+While there is no perfect time to begin working with an independent counselor, most families begin second semester of sophomore year with a brief planning meeting to help chart an academic course and discuss testing options for junior year.
 Another touchpoint is often summer time when many students go on college visits and most families begin meeting with us regularly throughout junior year.
 With the hardest and most intense work beginning in the summer prior to senior year, if your student plans to apply early, the November deadlines approach quickly.
 Doing as much work during the summer is beneficial for everyone.